Gene Austin: Personal life

 Austin married his first wife, Kathryn Arnold, a dancer, in 1924 and divorced her in 1929.
 They had a child, Ann, born in 1928.
-Austin married his second wife, Agnes Antelline, in 1933, and their daughter Charlotte was born that same year.
+Austin married his second wife, Agnes Antelline, in 1933, and their daughter Charlotte Austin was born that same year.
 He and Agnes divorced in 1940.
 Austin then married actress Doris Sherrell in 1940, and divorced her in 1946.
 He married wife number four, LouCeil Hudson, a singer, in 1949, and the marriage lasted until 1966.
 Austin married Gigi Theodorea in 1967, his fifth and final marriage.

 Country music singer Tommy Overstreet, who had his biggest hits in the 1970s, is Austin's third cousin.

 Austin retired to Palm Springs, California in the late 1950s and was active in civic boards there until 1970.
 Income from his record sales allowed him to live comfortably the rest of his life.

 In 1962, he campaigned unsuccessfully for the Democratic nomination for governor of Nevada.

 He died in Palm Springs of lung cancer and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.